-If No , pl all that d ease indicate the reason(s) they are not included in the Synar survey.
+If No, pl ease indicate the reason(s) they are not included in the Synar survey.
 Please check apply.
-State law bans vending machines. $\square$ State law bans vending machines from locations accessible to youth.
+State law bans vending machines. \boxtimes State law bans vending machines from locations accessible to youth.
 State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
+If ] Yes, please indicate how likely it is that vending machines will be sampled.
+Vending machines are sampled separately to ensure vending machines are included the sample po Vending machines are sampled together with over the counter outlets, so it is ssible that no vending machines were sampled, however they are included in the mpling frame and have a non-zero probability of selection Other reasons (Please describe .)
 5. Which o category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)
-Un stratified statewide sample: Simple random sample (Go to Question 9.)
+Ur stratified statewide sample: Simple random sample (Go to Question 9.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 8.)
 Multistage cluster sample (Go to Question 8.)
 Stı ratified sample: Simple random sample (Go to Question 7.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 7.)
 Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.)
-6. te the systematic sampling methods.
+6. e the systematic sampling methods.
 (After completing Question 6, go to Question 7 ication is used.
 Otherwise go to Question 9.)
 7. Provide the following information about stratification. a.
 Provide a full description of the strata that are created.
-The nine Public Health Districts of MS State Department of Health are used as strata.
-Some counties will be moved to adjacent districts in order to balance district size. b.
+The nine Public Health Districts of the MS State Department of Health are used as strata.
+Some counties may be moved to adjacent districts in order to balance district size.

+b.
 Is clustering used within the stratified sample?

-Yes (Go to Question 8.)
-No (Go to Question 9.)
-8. Provide the following information about clustering. a.
+☐ Yes (Go to Question 8.) ⊠ No (Go to Question 9.)

+8. Provide the following information about clustering

+iuc the following miorination about clustering. a.
 Provide a full description of how clusters are formed.
-(If multistage clusters are used, give definitions of clusters at each stage.)

-- b.
-Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented. - 9.
-Provide the following information about determining the Synar Sample. - a.
-Was the Synar Survey Estimation System (SSES) used to calculate the sample size?
+(If multistage clusters are used, give definitions of clusters at each stage.) b.
+Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.

+9. Provide the following information about determining the Synar Sample.

+a.
+Was the Synar Survey Estimation System (SSES) used to calculate the sample

+size?

-$\boxtimes$ Yes (Respond to part b.)
+Yes (Respond to part b.)

-$\square$ No (Respond to part c and Question 10c.)
+No (Respond to part c and Question 10c.)

 b.
 SSES Sample Size Calculator used?

-State Level (Respond to Question 10a.)
+☐ State Level (Respond to Question 10a.)

-Stratum Level (Respond to Question 10a and 10b.)
+☐ Stratum Level (Respond to Question 10a and 10b.)